havardlovas/gref4hsi/README.md

 ```

 You minimally need the following to successfully run georeferencing: a configuration file ("\*.ini"), a terrain model, a camera model ("\*.xml") and h5/hdf file (datacube + navigation data).
+To appropriately format/create these, I recommend creating a parser.
+An example parser for a specim hyperspectral imager + navigation system is added under gref4hsi/utils/specim_parsing_utils.py

 ### Configuration file ("\*.ini").
 It is recommended to just go with the template and maybe change a few minor things, depending on need.
 A template is given in the Github repo under data/config_examples/configuration_template.ini.
 The file contains comments describing the entries.
 Take a careful look at all comments containing "Change" as these are relevant to adjust.